🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Add a runner in velvet, boucle, or faux fur for contrast.

-• Mix matte and gloss on the table—ceramic plates + crystal glasses just works.
+• Mix matte and gloss on the table, like ceramic plates with crystal glasses.

 • Bring in woven textures with placemats or a rattan tray.